elatov/elatov.github.io/_posts/2012-10-09-installing-mediatomb-on-freebsd-9-and-connecting-to-it-with-xbmc-from-a-fedora-17-os.md

   - mediatomb
   - upnp
 ---
 I recently got some new hardware and wanted to setup a video streaming server in my home.
-There are a lot of choices out there, for example check out the wiki page &#8220;<a href="http://en.wikipedia.org/wiki/List_of_streaming_media_systems" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://en.wikipedia.org/wiki/List_of_streaming_media_systems']);">List of streaming media systems</a>&#8220;.
+There are a lot of choices out there, for example check out the wiki page "<a href="http://en.wikipedia.org/wiki/List_of_streaming_media_systems" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://en.wikipedia.org/wiki/List_of_streaming_media_systems']);">List of streaming media systems</a>".
 Most of those servers are for streaming media over the internet, where I was looking something more for my home network.
-I then came across this broadcom article entitled &#8220;<a href="http://www.broadcom.com/docs/articles/Network_Home.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.broadcom.com/docs/articles/Network_Home.pdf']);">How to Select a Proper Technology for HD Video Streaming in Home Networking Environments</a>&#8220;.
+I then came across this broadcom article entitled "<a href="http://www.broadcom.com/docs/articles/Network_Home.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.broadcom.com/docs/articles/Network_Home.pdf']);">How to Select a Proper Technology for HD Video Streaming in Home Networking Environments</a>".
 From that article:

 > This emerging “connected home” ecosystem comprises a variety of connectivity technologies – including Wi-Fi, Ethernet and MoCA – as well as a host of different file formats and potentially incompatible software applications that can lead to consumer confusion.
 With potentially so many ways to implement the sharing of digital video throughout the home, there could be nearly as many ways for users to experience incompatibility and frustration.
 In order to reduce confusion and to enable as seamless a user experience as possible, devices need to inter-operate transparently.
 >